Sun-Lab-NBB/ataraxis-time/README.md

    be automatically installed by tox for each task.
 Generally, this option is **_not_** recommended.

-**Note:** When using tox automation, having a local version of the library may interfere with tox methods that attempt to build a library using an isolated environment.
+**Note:** When using tox automation, having a local version of the library may interfere with tox methods that attempt to build the library using an isolated environment.
 It is advised to remove the library from your test environment, or disconnect from the environment, prior to running any tox tasks.
 This problem is rarely observed with the latest version of automation pipeline, but is worth mentioning.